soundata/soundata/docs/source/tutorial.rst

 Annotation classes
 ^^^^^^^^^^^^^^^^^^

-``mirdata`` defines annotation-specific data classes.
+``soundata`` defines annotation-specific data classes.
 These data classes are meant to standarize the format for all loaders, and are compatibly with `JAMS <https://jams.readthedocs.io/en/stable/>`_ and `mir_eval <https://craffel.github.io/mir_eval/>`_.

 The list and descriptions of available annotation classes can be found in :ref:`annotations`.